 None of these theories carry much weight unless combined with an assessment of the "but for" likely growth trajectory of the target potential competitor.
 Needless to say, this is a difficult challenge that even venture capitalists and management teams often have difficulty fathoming.
 However, it's not an impossible task; but error must be accepted as likely.
-Enforcement agencies can no longer shy away from it; it will undoubtedly take time to develop expertise, and some form of burden shifting in the analysis may well be required, at least initially.

-06 SOME SPECIFIC CRITERIA AS APPLIED TO ASSESSING M&A
+SOME SPECIFIC CRITERIA AS APPLIED TO ASSESSING M&A